tubbo/create-minimal-webpack-app/README.md

 ## Features

-- **HTML::** The `index.html` file is generated and automatically includes Webpack CSS/JS bundles.
-It also can optionally include configured data passed down from `package.json`
+- **HTML::** The `index.html` file is generated and automatically includes Webpack CSS/JS bundles using the [HTML Webpack Plugin][].
+  It also can optionally include configured data passed down from `package.json`.
-- **CSS:** Your CSS is run through the Webpack pipeline for processing, and extracted to a `main.css` file for inclusion in the browser.
+- **CSS:** The [CSS Loader][] allows you to `import` CSS files in your JavaScript when needed.
+This CSS is compiled together and extracted to a `main.css` file by way of the [Mini CSS Extract Plugin][].
 - **JavaScript:** No need to worry about compatibility in browsers, your code will be transpiled from ES2015 into something they can understand.
+[Webpack][] installs and configures [Babel][] for you.
-- **Assets:** Webpack is configured to load image/font assets as URLs, so you can use them in your JS/CSS with ease.
+- **Assets:** The [URL Loader][] is installed for loading image/font assets as URLs, so you can use them in your JS/CSS with ease.
   Additionally, the `public/` directory is populated with favicons and other files that are served statically.
 - **Linting:** [ESLint][] and [Stylelint][] are automatically configured with recommended JS/CSS settings, and some additional helper rules.
   This can be found in the `package.json` for later editing.
 - **Development:** [Webpack Dev Server][] is installed so you can get to coding right away.
 It automatically reloads modules that change, so you can see changes without needing to refresh.
-- **Deployment:** The `yarn deploy` task starts you off right, building your app and deploying the `dist/` directory to [Surge][].
+- **Deployment:** The `yarn deploy` task builds your app and deploys the `dist/` directory to [Surge][].
+It's meant as a starting point, but Surge is a great hosting provider so there's no shame in keeping the default!
+Just make sure you add a `-d YOUR_DOMAIN` to the end so you don't get a random `*.surge.sh` domain each time you deploy.

 ## Usage